lazio/edelweiss/README.md

 1. `path` - path of the page that will be visible in browser's search box.
 If you defines path as `RegExp` always insert start (**^**) and end (**\$**) symbols.
 If path will be type of _string_ you can not do this.
 2. `container` - selector of element which nodes will be replaced.
 You can not provide it.
 In this case you must define global `Route.container`.
 3. `view` - function that returns nodes that need to be rendered.
 4. `before` - hook that invokes before rendering route in which hook is defined.
-If exists, invokes on every moving to this route.
-Does not invokes on reloading page.
+If exists, invokes on every moving to this route and reloading page.
 5. `after` - hook that invokes after rendering route is finished in which hook is defined.
-If exists, invokes on every moving to this route.
-Does not invokes on reloading page.
+If exists, invokes on every moving to this route and reloading page.

 > Does not set changes to state in route hooks.
 This may lead to infinite rendering route.